 Category Archives: Brexit

-This post is by Viviane Gravey, lecturer in European Politics at Queen’s University Belfast.
-She recently co-led an expert review of the environmental implications of Brexit, funded by the UK in a Changing Europe Initiative.
+This post is by Prof Andrew Jordan and Dr Viviane Gravey, co-chairs of the Brexit and Environment network of academic experts, co-funded by the ESRC’s UK in a Changing Europe Initiative.

 Among the many proposals in Michael Gove’s thoughtful speech on the environment, one received less attention that we think it deserved.
 It was his invitation to debate how the UK can “design potentially more effective, more rigorous and more responsive institutions, new means of holding individuals and organisations to account for environmental outcomes”.
 This creates a welcome opportunity to debate what kind of governance system the UK should have outside the EU.

 This post is by Andrea Speranza, Brexit campaigner at CHEM Trust.